mg52/MEAN_Stack/README.md

 # MEAN_Stack

-Tutorial of a Single Page Application with login, signup.
+Sample of a Single Page Application with login, signup.